 -

-Fondation SegréA Swiss foundation established in 1996, it is committed to helping protect the biodiversity of our planet through active conservation of threatened species and their habitats, and restoration of degraded ecosystems.
-Fondation Segré became a strategic funding partner of African Parks in 2016 and has contributed over US$8 million to support a range of parks.
-In 2023, Fondation Segré assisted African Parks in Ennedi Natural and Cultural Reserve, Chad, and the newly added Boma-Badingilo landscape in South Sudan.
+Fondation SegréA Swiss foundation established in 1996, is committed to helping protect the biodiversity of our planet through active conservation of threatened species and their habitats, and restoration of degraded ecosystems.
+Fondation Segré became a strategic funding partner of African Parks in 2016 and has contributed over US$9m to support a range of parks.
+In 2024, Fondation Segré assisted African Parks in Ennedi Natural and Cultural Reserve and the Boma-Badingilo landscape.

 -